 When the proposed offset project is an integral part of and facilitates a larger strategic plan or project designed to ultimately achieve attainment of water quality standards or restoration of a water body.

-Other factors such as the: relative location of the discharge and offset project and potential impacts on downgradient waters, reliability of the recharge, the extent that a groundwater recharge project improves water quality and/or water storage in the aquifer above that which would occur without the project, impacts on the vadose zone over time, mixing assumptions, brine disposal, and whether the offset is proposed as a temporary or permanent alternate compliance strategy.
+Other factors such as the relative location of the discharge and offset project and potential impacts on downgradient waters, reliability of the recharge, the extent that a groundwater recharge project improves water quality and/or water storage in the aquifer above that which would occur without the project, impacts on the vadose zone over time, mixing assumptions, brine disposal, and whether the offset is proposed as a temporary or permanent alternate compliance strategy.

 Within a reasonable time period after determining that the proposed offset application is complete, the Central Valley Water Board shall provide notice, request comment, and schedule and hold a public hearing on the application within a timely manner.
 The notice and hearing requirements shall comply with those set forth in Water Code section 13167.5.
 The offset shall be issued through a resolution or special order that amends applicable waste discharge requirements and/or conditional waiver requirements.